instana/go-sensor/example/gin/README.md

 Usage
 -----

-To start an example locally on `localhost:8881`.
+To start an example locally on `localhost:8881` run:

 ```bash
 go run main.go